Links on Android Authority may earn us a commission. Learn more.

 Finally, as we alluded to earlier, you’re also likely to find eSIM support on portable computing devices like tablets and laptops.
 The Galaxy Book Go and Surface Pro X are eSIM-compatible, for instance.

-How to activate an eSIM on Android and iOS
+How to manually activate an eSIM on Android and iOS

 Activating an eSIM on your device is a rather straightforward process.
-You can request an eSIM while signing up for a new line or choose to migrate away from a physical SIM.
+You can request one by signing up for a new line or even converting over from a physical SIM.

-Your service provider should deliver you a QR code, either via their website or an email.
+Once you request an eSIM, your service provider will deliver a QR code, either via their website or an email.
 The exact process varies depending on the carrier, but you should be able to find instructions online.
 Check out the support pages from Verizon, Vodafone UK, and Airtel India for example.
 Alternatively, select carriers like T-Mobile offer a smartphone app you can download to simplify the process.
 Keep in mind that you need an unlocked device if you’re planning on switching carriers.

 Once you have the QR code from your operator, simply follow these instructions: